 el.getElementsByClassName('row');

-If necessary, you can search by tag.
-In practice, this is rare, but it's useful to know about this method:
+If necessary, you can search by tags.
+It is rare in practical tasks, but still, it's useful to know about this method:

 document.getElementsByTagName('span');